Latest

 “Together Actions for SDGs 2024”: A Collaborative Effort to Advance Sustainable Development in Cambodia

 The three-day event will feature a dynamic lineup of activities designed to raise awareness, facilitate partnerships, and showcase innovative solutions aligned with the SDGs.
 Key objectives include highlighting the role of individuals in contributing to the SDGs, promoting sustainable practices, inspiring youth engagement, and fostering collaboration among stakeholders committed to the SDGs.Participants can look forward to engaging in various activities including keynote speeches by sustainable development experts, exhibition booths showcasing the SDGs and sustainable initiatives, panel discussions on topics like climate action and gender equality, cultural performances and concerts, and networking sessions to create opportunities for meaningful connections and partnerships.“Cambodia’s journey towards the 2030 Agenda requires all sectors of society to work together.
 ‘Together Actions for SDGs 2024’ offers a key opportunity for everyone in the community to deepen collaboration, share innovative solutions, and foster a sense of collective responsibility in achieving the SDGs.
 The United Nations is proud to partner with AEON MALL Cambodia, bringing together businesses, communities, and decision-makers to accelerate Cambodia’s sustainable development.”, said Mr. Jo Scheuer, the United Nations Resident Coordinator in Cambodia.
 Mr. Endo Fumihiko, Managing Director of AEON MALL Cambodia, added “At AEON MALL Cambodia, we believe in the power of community collaboration to drive sustainable development.
 By hosting ‘Together Actions for SDGs 2024’, we aim to provide a platform where businesses, communities, and young people can create a positive impact.
 This event is not only about raising awareness but also about turning ideas into actions that contribute to Cambodia’s sustainable future aligning with our mission to ‘Fill Everyday Life in Cambodia with New Possibilities.’”Event Details:Dates: November 1-3, 2024Location: AEON MALL Sen Sok City, Central Court, Ground Floor, Entrance 5BTime: 9:00 AM to 9:00 PMEvent Highlights:Exhibition Booths: the UN agencies, including UNDP, UNFPA and UN Women, and businesses will showcase sustainable products and initiatives related to the Sustainable Development Goals (SDGs), providing an opportunity for attendees to engage and learn more about the SDGs and innovative practices in sustainability.Panel Discussions: Expert-led sessions on climate action (SDG 13) and gender equality (SDG 5) will focus on challenges and opportunities.Cultural Performances and Concerts: Performances from Cambodian and Japanese artists will inspire unity and collaboration through music and culture. ###For media inquiry, please contact: United Nations in Cambodia: Ms. Keo Sreysros, Programme Communication and Advocacy Officer, UN Resident Coordinator Office via sreysros.keo@un.org, 011 88 57 66.
-AEON MALL (Cambodia) Co., Ltd.: Corporate Planning Section (+855) 010 511 014
+AEON MALL (Cambodia) Co., Ltd.: Corporate Planning Section (+855) 010 511 014, filtered_html

 1 of 5